TheG-Meister/unsighted-practice/README.md

     * Quicksaves can be saved and loaded using hotkeys
 * Hotkeys for resetting combo, reloading the current room and teleporting to the last terminal
 * Some basic tools for save game manipulation
+* A failsafe button in case you get stuck

 ## Installation

-This setup guide is for v0.3.1.
+This setup guide is for v0.3.2.

 __Note__ - if you are using the Xbox Gamepass version this tutorial may not work for you.
 Contact the g-meister via the contact methods at the bottom of the page as there may be a way to get it to work.